tangrams/tangram-tutorial/notes.md

 -highlight geojson file text - lines - to show what is relevant

 UI:
--next elements.
--an intro landing page
 -change yellow?
--Add an indicator to the map UI for where you are.
 -Add excersizes at the end!!!

 BASIC MAP